EmaMaker/emamaker.github.io/events/romecup2024.md

 profiles to mechanically connect panels to each other, and stratified polyamide panels were cut to fit inside the aluminum profile groves to make the external walls of the maze.

-Here's but the underside of the field looks like, with the cables running through.
+Here's what the underside of the field looks like, with the cables running through.
 Needless to say it took the majority of the space at the fablab.
-Daniele for scale.
+We didn't have a banana quickly available, so we used Daniele for scale.

 <img src="/resources/events/romecup2024/explorer-cables.jpg" />